JoshLocke/FS-Laws/An Amendment to Define Non Essential Services.md

 **§2 ENACTMENT**

-&nbsp;&nbsp;&nbsp; (a) This amendment shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.
+&nbsp;&nbsp;&nbsp; (a) This act shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.

 <br/>